civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

-A number of the [Advanced Settings](../organising-your-data/profiles/#advanced-settings) for profiles take effect when a profile is included in a contribution page:
+A number of the [Advanced Settings](../organising-your-data/profiles/#advanced-settings) for profiles take effect when a profile is included in a contribution page.
+You cannot edit these from the editing interface within the contribution page settings; you must go to the main profile settings form to make changes.

 -   **Adding contacts to a group.**  Note that many donors do not wish to join a mailing list merely because they have made a donation.